the-tatanka/personal-website/docs/security-toolchain/static-application-security-testing.md

 sidebar_position: 3
 ---

-# Static Application Security Testing (SAST)
+# Static Application Security Testing

-<b>Semgrep</b> is a fast, open-source, static analysis tool for finding bugs and enforcing code standards.
+<b>Semgrep</b> is a fast, open-source, SAST tool for finding bugs and enforcing code standards.
 Semgrep uses rule sets to search for vulnerabilities.If React code is to be scanned, the React ruleset can be selected.

 - Template Github actions config: https://semgrep.dev/docs/semgrep-ci/sample-ci-configs/#github-actions